The human mouth is for

 This is a photograph of a section through the whole lip.

-Look at this picture of the lip, and identify the vermillion border, accessory sweat glands, hairs, oral mucosa (mucosa lining the mouth), and muscle.
+Look at this picture of the lip, and identify the vermillion border, accessory salivary glands, hairs, oral mucosa (mucosa lining the mouth), and muscle.
 (Scale bar is 1 mm).
 The accessory (or minor) salivary glands are seromucous.

 How is the epithelium of the oral mucosa different to that of the vermillion border?